michellejlin/lava/README.md

 # Usage

+The general usage of lava is

+`lava.sh [options] control.fastq`

-Make sure lava is in your path.
+For more detailed instructions: Make sure lava is in your path.
 This can be done by the command:

 `echo 'export PATH=${PATH}:/path/to/lava' >> ~/.bash_profile`